rodrigoechaide/ansible-role-zabbix-server/README.md

 # Ansible Playbook: Deploy Zabbix Server

-An Ansible playbook for Deploy Zabbix Server in Ubuntu 16.04 (installation from repositories) and in Raspberry Pi (Compilation from sources).
+An Ansible playbook for Deploy Zabbix Server in Ubuntu 16.04 (installation from repositories) and in Raspberry Pi (compilation from sources).

 ## Requirements